-System Checkout Instructions
+System Checkout Instructions MP-A2 Version

-The System Checkout Instructions are to be used $\underline{only}$ after having received and assembled the MP-A Microprocessor/System board, MP-B Mother board, MP-C Serial Control Interface and the MP-P Power Supply.
+The System Checkout Instructions are to be used only after having received and assembled the MP-A2 Microprocessor/System board, MP-B Mother Board, MP-S Serial Interface and the MP-P Power Supply.
 Set these instructions aside until you have completed the above assemblies.

 The first board that must be checked out is the MP-P Power Supply.
-You must make absolutely sure that the voltages on the power supply board's output connector, J1 are correct as outlined in the following instructions.
+You must make absolutely sure that the voltages or the power supply board's output connector, J are correct as outlined in the following instructions.
 An error here could cause total disaster.

-Set the MP-A Microprocessor/System board, MP-B Mother board, and the MP-C Serial Control Interface aside temporarily and work only with the MP-P Power Supply.
+Set the MP-A2 Microprocessor/System board, MP-B Mother board, and the MP-S Serial Control Interface aside temporarily and work only with the MP-P Power Supply.
 The supply should already be attached and wired to the chassis base plate as it was at the completion of the MP-P Power Supply assembly instructions.
 The chassis front panel should be positioned with its lower edge against but not attached to the front edge of the base plate.
 The three power switch plug-on wires should already be attached to the front panel's POWER switch and there should be no connections to the front panel's RESET switch.
-The MP-B Mother board should not be clipped onto the chassis and its power connector must not be plugged onto the power supply board connector J1.
+The MP-B Mother board should not be clipped onto the chassis and its power connector must not be plugged onto the power supply board connector J 1.